K4rt3n/THM_WriteUps/Smag_Grotto.md

 - There is also credentials used in a login.php page

 To access the website development section, I added the line ```10.10.21.185    development.smag.thm``` to the file ```/etc/hosts``` on my machine.
-Now, if a enter ```http://development.smag.thm/``` in the address bar, i enter the hidden development section of the website.
+Now, if I enter ```http://development.smag.thm/``` in the address bar, i enter the hidden development section of the website.
 ![alt text](https://i.imgur.com/zSFc88j.png)